wurstscript/wurstscript.github.io/_doc/stdlib/closures/group_enums.md

 The wurst standard library provides a convenience wrapper for iterating over units.

-Nominally, this is a convenience wrapper for the `ForUnitsInRange` family, and creates an abstraction over the `group` handle type.
+Nominally the `ForUnitsInXXX` function family creates an abstraction over the `group` handle type.

 ### All you ever needed